dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/global-and-local-transformations.md

 ---
 title: "Global and Local Transformations"
-description: Learn how global transformations apply to every item drawn by a System.Drawing.Graphics object and local transformations apply to a specific item. ms.date: "03/30/2017"
+description: Learn how global transformations apply to every item drawn by a Graphics object and local transformations apply to a specific item. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"